santosh0924/Data_Science_Portfolio/README.md

 # Santosh Omprakash
-Welcome to my Portfolio.
-Below are my projects on Data Science
+Welcome to my Portfolio

+## About
+I am Mainframe programmer and Analyst and have around 11 years of experience in Financial industry.
+I had great opportunity to puruse my Master in Data Science.
+Below are the project which I worked during my course.

 ### Weather App:
 ### Project 2: